marcodallara/Study-of-the-energy-resolution-and-uncertainties-of-photon-detectors-using-Bayesian-methods./README.md

 # Study-of-the-energy-resolution-and-uncertainties-of-photon-detectors-using-Bayesian-methods.

-We studied energy-resolution-and-uncertainties-of-photon-detectors-using-Bayesian-methods.
-Specifically, the inferences were all made with rJAGS, a Gibbs sampler(MCMC method) for R.
+We studied energy-resolution-and-uncertainties-of-photon-detectors-using-Bayesian-methods using R. Specifically, the inferences were all made with rJAGS, a Gibbs sampler(MCMC method) for R.

 1. We inferred the FWHM and centroid for Na22, Co60, Cs137, Am241 using different background functions.
 2. We calibrated the detector with a linear fit between CHANNEL and True Energies